 What separates this show from the rest is that Gary is NOT a Johnny Cash impersonator.
-Though the sounds can sometimes be haunting when Gary decides he wants to sound like Cash, Willie, and a dozen more voices.
-He will captivate and entertain an audience just as his predecessors did by combining great vocals, reimagining of classics, as well as original songs that seem like standards after the first time you hear them.
+Though the sounds can sometimes be haunting familiar when Gary decides he wants to sound like Cash, Willie, and a dozen more voices.
+He will captivate and entertain an audience just as his predecessors did by combining great vocals, the reimagining of classics, as well as original songs that seem like standards after the first time you hear them.

-After a few short weeks in town, Gary landed an "artist gig" with Grand Ole Opry star, Del Reeves.
+After a few short weeks in town, Gary landed an artist gig with Grand Ole Opry star, Del Reeves.
 Gary went on to perform with many country music legends such as Little Jimmy Dickens (12 years total), Jett Williams (1 year), The Drifting Cowboys (1 year), Del Reeves (2 years), and backed up many legends like Johnny Paycheck, Jean Shepard, Charlie Pride, Hank Thompson, Melba Montgomery, Ferlin Husky, the Legendary Drifters and many other Grand Ole Opry legends.
-Gary recalls, "One of my favorite things to have been a part of was the "Drifting Cowboys".
+Gary recalls, "One of my favorite things to have been a part of was The Drifting Cowboys.
 This was Hank Williams Sr.'s original band with Don Helms on steel guitar and Jerry Rivers on fiddle.
-These two men were icons in country music history.
-They played on the early Ray Price, Patsy Cline and Hank Williams to name just a few.
-"We toured all over Germany, Switzerland, Holland, and the US that year.
+These two men were icons in country music history who played on the early Ray Price, Patsy Cline, and Hank Williams recordings, to name just a few.
+We toured all over Germany, Switzerland, Holland, and the US that year.
 We also performed with Jett Williams on the German Country Music Awards.
-What an unforgettable experience."
+What an unforgettable experience!"

-As an artist, he performed throughout the US and Canada as "Gary West and the Wild Wild West Band!"
-This was a hard driving, country/rock style sound with steel guitar.
-In the 90's "The Gary West Trio" became very popular in Nashville and he enjoyed a six-year stint at the world famous Opryland Hotel in Nashville, TN.
-He mainly performed at the "Pickin' Parlor" and the "Jack Daniels Saloon" located inside the hotel.
+As an artist, Gary performed throughout the US and Canada as "Gary West and the Wild Wild West Band!"
+This was a hard-driving, country/rock style sound with steel guitar.
+In the 90s, "The Gary West Trio" became very popular in Nashville and he enjoyed a six-year stint at the world-renown Opryland Hotel in Nashville, TN.
+He mainly performed at the Pickin' Parlor and the Jack Daniels Saloon located inside the hotel.

-One night backstage at the Opry, Justin Tubb (son of Ernest Tubb) invited Gary to be a guest on the world famous "Ernest Tubb Record Shop".
-This is one of the longest running radio shows in the world and has a profound mark in music history.
+One night, backstage at the Opry, Justin Tubb (son of Ernest Tubb) invited Gary to be a guest on the famous Ernest Tubb Record Shop.
+This is one of the longest-running radio shows in the world and has left a profound mark in music history.
 It was truly an honor to perform and be invited by Justin Tubb himself.